Articles

 Who decides what counts as wear and tear?

 If a dispute arises, a tenancy deposit protection scheme (like TDS or DPS) will make a decision based on evidence, including inventory reports and photographs.
+Clear check-in/check-out reports and structured documentation, such as the templates in August’s free resources, make this much easier.

 What happens if the landlord and tenant disagree?

 Both parties can raise a dispute with the deposit scheme.
 The scheme’s adjudicator will review the case and make a binding decision.
+Our guide on tenancy deposit disputes explains how to prepare your evidence and present a fair claim.

 What if the property has been renovated during the tenancy?

 If improvements are made, such as a new kitchen or flooring, these should be documented.
 However, tenants should not pay for upgrades made purely for the landlord’s benefit.
+You should only seek contributions where there is clear damage beyond fair wear and tear, and you have adjusted for age and depreciation.

 Finally, fairness matters